 The kids always enjoy this program and its nice to celebrate a good organization.
 For some reason, we only had cell phone cameras, so this album stinks 🙁

 Corvin and family participated in this year’s Pinewood Derby.
 Corvin had a car, and Danelle (plus Sonora) had our family car.
 Neither car was a superstar, but as always we had a good time.
 It ended up that Danelle and I were judges at the end of the track trying to decide the order that the cars finished in.
 There were four judges that each looked for the car that was in a specific place.
-So one round, I was in charge of deciding first pace, then next round would be second place.
+So one round, I was in charge of deciding first place, then next round would be second place.
 This kept the judges awake and fair.

 Each year, the city of Webster Groves hosts a very nice family friendly parade to help celebrate our nation’s independence.
 Last year, we made our own float for the River Des Peres Watershead Coalition.
 But over the winter, we sold the boat that had the trailer we used for the float.
 This year we decided not to create our own float.
 But that didn’t stop Corvin and I from participating in the parade.
 The Cub Scouts have their own walking float.
 They are supposed to ride bikes and help promote the pack.
 Of course I’m not one to do something easy, so we decided to participate.
 Corvin rode his bike for a little over half the route while I rode my unicycle.